Healthy Housing Capacity Building and Technical Assistance

 Recipients of the Healthy Housing Capacity Building and Technical Assistance Initiative

-New Opportunities, Inc. – Waterbury, CT: New Opportunities, Inc. is conducting a health impact assessment (HIA) to examine the potential health impacts of incorporating various health and safety components into federally-funded and utility company-funded energy upgrades in homes across Connecticut.
-The HIA will be used to inform a best practice approach to the State of Connecticut’s Public Utilities Regulatory Authorities’ three year plan for its weatherization and energy efficiency program.
-NCHH TA will support data analysis components of the HIA, the development of a communications plan to disseminate HIA findings, and the elevation of the HIA findings and process as a national model.
+New Opportunities, Inc. conducted a health impact assessment (HIA) to examine the potential health impacts of incorporating various health and safety components into federally and utility company-funded energy upgrades in homes across Connecticut.
+The HIA was used to inform a best practice approach to the State of Connecticut’s Public Utilities Regulatory Authorities’ three-year plan for its weatherization and energy efficiency program.
+NCHH TA supported data analysis components of the HIA, the development of a communications plan to disseminate HIA findings, and the elevation of the HIA findings and process as a national model.

-Opportunity Council – Bellingham, WA: Opportunity Council is working to establish strategic relationships with the philanthropic and health care sectors in order to prepare Whatcom County to obtain the Safe and Healthy Homes Investment Partnership (SHHIP) certification.
-NCHH TA will support Opportunity Council in developing a strategy for engaging with these new partners, including developing materials that better communicate the impacts of Opportunity Council programs and identifying opportunities and mechanisms for collaboration.
+The Opportunity Council is working to establish strategic relationships with the philanthropic and healthcare sectors in order to prepare Whatcom County to obtain the Safe and Healthy Homes Investment Partnership (SHHIP) certification.
+NCHH TA supported the Opportunity Council in developing a strategy for engaging with these new partners, including developing materials that better communicate the impacts of Opportunity Council programs, and identifying opportunities and mechanisms for collaboration.

-Oregon Health Authority – Portland, OR: The Oregon Health Authority is working to develop a more effective and collaborative system to address unsafe and unhealthy housing in Oregon.
-NCHH TA will assist the Oregon Health Authority in establishing and strengthening partnerships with their statewide building/housing code agency as well as the health care sector, specifically through the state’s newly created Coordinated Care Organizations (CCOs).
-Additionally, NCHH TA will support the Oregon Health Authority and its Advisory Group as they finalize their statewide Healthy Homes Strategic Plan.
+The Oregon Health Authority is working to develop a more effective and collaborative system to address unsafe and unhealthy housing in Oregon.
+NCHH TA assisted the Oregon Health Authority in establishing and strengthening partnerships with their statewide building/housing code agency as well as the healthcare sector, specifically through the state’s newly created coordinated care organizations (CCOs).
+Additionally, NCHH TA supported the Oregon Health Authority and its advisory group as they finalized their statewide healthy homes strategic plan.